Here’s What You Need to Know About the State of Content Marketing in 2016By Shane Snow December 17th, 2015

 2016 Content Marketing Trends

 In November and December 2015, we surveyed marketers to assess how they’re running content marketing and where they plan to grow.
-(To get the full survey results and analysis when they’re released in January, sign up for our newsletter.)
+(To get the full survey results and future analysis, sign up for our newsletter.)

 Our research—both from the study and our daily industry coverage at The Content Strategist—indicates that 2016’s big content marketing themes will map almost equally across the three areas for publishing success, which we like to organize in a flywheel: